 2. Install New Doors

-Wondering why you should bother with doors when there’s other items you can renovate instead?
+Wondering why you should bother with doors when there are other items you can renovate instead?
 Here’s why new doors would be the way to go:

 - If you want to change your home’s first impression upon potential tenants or buyers (The door and garden are the first things they will see!)